Our Hand Embroidery Techniques

 Shu Embroidery

-Originating from Sichuan, Shu embroidery is known for its smooth threads, delicate layers, and lifelike shading.
+Originating in Sichuan, Shu embroidery is known for fine silk threads and soft, layered shading.

 Perfect for: Qipaos, Cheongsams, and modern Chinese dresses.